 - Do not mix this insulin with any other insulin.

 - Keep all medicine away from heat and direct light.

-- New, unopened medicine: Store in the refrigerator in the original carton.
+- New, unopened medicine: Store in the refrigerator in the original carton until the expiration date.
 Do not freeze.
 Do not use the insulin if it has been frozen.

 - Opened medicine:

 - Vial: Store in the refrigerator.
 Do not freeze.
 If you cannot keep the vial in the refrigerator, you may store it at room temperature for up to 28 days in a cool place.